camunda/camunda-docs/docs/self-managed/tasklist-deployment/tasklist-authentication.md

 - Enhanced security: Users only see tasks for which they have the necessary permissions, improving security and preventing unauthorized access.
 - Tasklist customization: The Tasklist interface is tailored to display only relevant tasks for each user, providing a personalized and streamlined experience.

-Here's an overview of how the user restrictions work:

 #### Candidate groups

 - Tasks will be filtered to include only those associated with candidate groups to which the logged-in user belongs.